A Year at City Ballet

 The Nutcracker – A Performing Opportunity for Selected Dancers

-City Ballet performs a full length, richly costumed and staged version of Tchaikovsky’s Nutcracker Ballet the first weekend in December at the Stewart Theatre at North Carolina State University.
+City Ballet performs a full length, richly costumed and staged version of Tchaikovsky’s Nutcracker Ballet in December, this year to be held at Enloe High School.
 This is a wonderful, professional performing opportunity for students, and is made possible through the efforts of City Ballet staff and parent volunteers.
 City Ballet dancers are joined by guest artists, which in past years have included Carolina Ballet dancers.

 Auditions are held at the beginning of the dance year (usually late August).
 There are roles available in the production for dancers and actors (male and female) from the ages of seven through adult.